-Secondary rates for the whole fund in each of the [three years] shall also be disclosed.
-These will be the calculated weighted average based on the whole fund payroll in respect of percentage rates and the total amount in respect of cash adjustments.
+Secondary rates for the whole Fund in each of the three years shall also be disclosed.
+These will be the calculated weighted average based on the whole Fund payroll in respect of percentage rates and the total amount across all employers in respect of cash adjustments.